-This course is designed to remedy any learning deficiencies in skills that are essential for success in the Associate Degree Nursing program or Practical Nursing program which are identified through nationally-normed standardized tests.
-This course focuses on the nursing-specific and pre-requisite content necessary for success in the program.
-Much learning will necessary for success in the program.
-Much learning will be individualized to address each student's specific areas for improvement.
+This course is designed to remedy any learning deficiencies in skills that are essential for success in the Associate Degree Nursing program which are identified through nationally-normed standardized tests.
+This course focuses on the nursing-specific and prerequisite content necessary for success in the program.
+Learning will be individualized to address each student's specific areas for improvement.
 (1.2)